nrv-framework/NRV/docs/usersguide/simulables.rst

 Myelinated axons
 ----------------

-Similarly, myelinated axons implements automatically in Neuron the doble cable fiber description.
+Similarly, myelinated axons implements the double cable fiber description in NEURON.
 Axons are oriented along the x-axis as depicted bellow.
 The user can specify the y and z coordinates, directly in microns.

 .. image:: ../images/myelinated.png

 The main property of the axon is the diameter, that the user specifies in microns, and the length of the fiber, also specified in microns.
-The succesion of mylinated regions and Nodes-of-Ranvier is automatically computed and the axon can be shifted along its axes so that for similar diameter fibers, nodes-of-Ranvier are not aligned.
+The succession of myelinated regions and Nodes-of-Ranvier is automatically computed, and the axon can be shifted along its axes so that for similar diameter fibers, nodes-of-Ranvier are not aligned.
 Different models are pre-implemented in NRV:

 .. list-table:: Available models for myelinated axons
    :widths: 15 25 50
    :header-rows: 1

    * - Name
-     - Instanciation string
+     - Instantiation string
      - Comment
    * - MacIntyre-Grill-Richardson
      - ``"MRG"``
      - First model of double cable axon described in [1], ionic channels on NoR and passive myelin
    * - Gaines motor fibers
      - ``"Gaines_motor"``
-     - Doble cable described in [2], ionic channels on NoR and adjacent myelinated regions for **motor** fibers
+     - Double cable described in [2], ionic channels on NoR and adjacent myelinated regions for **motor** fibers
    * - Gaines sensory fibers
      - ``"Gaines_sensory"``
-     - Doble cable described in [2], ionic channels on NoR and adjacent myelinated regions for **sensory** fibers
+     - Double cable described in [2], ionic channels on NoR and adjacent myelinated regions for **sensory** fibers

 Details of model can be found in the following scientific contributions: